builttoroam/device_calendar/device_calendar/README.md

 * Ability to add, update or delete events from a calendar
 * Ability to set up recurring events (NOTE: deleting a recurring event will currently delete all instances of it)

+**NOTE**: there is a known issue where it looks as though specifying `weeksOfTheYear` and `setPositions` for recurrence rules doesn't appear to have an effect

 ## Android Integration

 The following will need to be added to the manifest file for your application to indicate permissions to modify calendars a needed